gleicon/ebook_cto_field_guide/index.md

 	* Building a log pipeline (use ELK, use Athena/S3)
 	* Teams too far apart or disconnected

-#### Closing advices
+### Closing advices

 Is this a book ?
 Not yet.
 Not the authoritative source for what you should do.
 I've put down what helped me and not when it helped me, because I tried to abstract situations, companies and people.

-When building or reorganising teams, keep the span of control on 5 to 8 people for each manager, including you.
+When building or reorganizing teams, keep the span of control on 5 to 8 people for each manager, including you.
 Opt for line managers with small teams and clear objective and planning rituals that you can help instead of an overly hierarchical org.
 Engineering managers should support line managers, this is their most important job (a close) second only to hiring.

 Advocate for standard stacks and technology.
 Not the one you love, but the ones that work well for the team.
 Make them accountable for delivery.